HallbjornDeFi/NeuralNetCoin/NNC_WHITEPAPER_2026_UPDATED.md

   - Strong KYC/AML where required, and clear disclosures.
   - Priced conservatively relative to circulating utility and actual revenue.

 Any concrete dates, hard USD targets, or APY promises from earlier drafts are deprecated.

-The actual sale design will only be finalized after:

-1. The Social-AI Trust Engine has active users.
-2. The DecentraNet digital marketplace handles real transactions.
-3. Legal counsel has reviewed the proposed sale structure.
+Future presales, if any, will adhere to:

+- **Lower TGE unlocks and longer linear vesting**, as reflected in the tokenomics table (e.g., 10 % TGE → 12 months linear for the public presale).
+- Clear, verifiable communication about vesting, cliffs, and unlock schedules.
+- No stealth changes to founder, team, or partner allocations.

 ---